lxymahatma/lxymahatma.github.io/README.md

 **The blog is powered by [Hugo](https://gohugo.io) and [Stack Theme](https://github.com/CaiJimmy/hugo-theme-stack)**

 > [!NOTE]
 > If you want to have your own blog like me, I've published a post on my blog [here](https://lxymahatma.github.io/p/how-to-build-blog) teaches you how to build your own blog from 0.
-However, only in Chinese.

 ## Special Thanks